pyepye/django-magiclink/README.md

 ```
 *Note: MagicLinkBackend should be placed at the top of AUTHENTICATION_BACKENDS*

-See [additional configuration settings](#configuration-settings) for all of the different avalible settings.
-The most important setting for the signup / login flow is if signup is required before a login link can be requested.
+See [additional configuration settings](#configuration-settings) for all of the different available settings.
+The most important setting for the sign up/login flow is if signup is required before a login link can be requested.
 If this is set to False a new user will be created the first time a new email address is used to request a login link

 ```python
 # If this setting is set to False a user account will be created the first time